-Experiencing stress is not something unusual in recent times.
+Experiencing stress is not unusual in recent times.
 We continuously face demanding situations that require too much from us.
-As a consequence of the fear, the state of the intestine worsens.
-That leads to changes and problems in the body as a whole.
+As a consequence of fear, the state of the intestine worsens, leading to changes and problems in the body as a whole.
 Colonic irrigation can normalise the functionality of the gastrointestinal tract and improve the quality of life.

-People have known about the influence of emotions on the functionality of the gastrointestinal tract for many centuries.
-Feelings of having “butterflies” in the stomach, “agonising torments”, and nauseating sensations and abdominal pains during or after emotional stress are some visible signs proving the point.
-In recent decades, there has been an increase in recognition of the role of the bi-directional interaction between the brain and intestines concerning bowel diseases.
+For many centuries, people have known about the influence of emotions on the functionality of the gastrointestinal tract.
+Feelings of having “butterflies” in the stomach, “agonising torments,” nauseating sensations, and abdominal pains during or after emotional stress are some visible signs proving the point.
+In recent decades, there has been an increase in recognition of the role of the bidirectional interaction between the brain and intestines in bowel diseases.

-These interactions occur through the neuronal pathways through the efferent and afferent components of the parasympathetic and sympathetic nervous system, including the hypothalamic-pituitary-adrenal axis and parts of the immune system and microbiota.
+These interactions occur through the neuronal pathways through the efferent and afferent components of the parasympathetic and sympathetic nervous systems, including the hypothalamic-pituitary-adrenal axis, parts of the immune system, and microbiota.
 Recent studies have also revealed the relationship between the nervous system and the functionality of the gastrointestinal tract.
-Experts in our clinic for more than fourteen years have successfully treated the adverse effects of stress on the intestines with the help of colon irrigation.
-As well as several experts experienced in other areas will offer a range of different health recovery services.
+For more than fourteen years, experts in our clinic have successfully treated the adverse effects of stress on the intestines with colon irrigation.
+Several experts experienced in other areas will offer a range of different health recovery services.

 It has been suggested that between chronic stress and irritable bowel syndrome, the person develops a bad relationship with the participation of CRH, which can be ruptured with the help of its antagonists.